dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_AutoML/README.md

 ### 4. Make Predictions

-Using the trained model, you can call the `Predict()` API to predict the sentiment for new sample text.
+Using the trained model, call the `Predict()` API to predict the sentiment for new sample text `sampleStatement`:

 ```C#
 // Create prediction engine related to the loaded trained model